weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### July 2018 (#9406)

-Logo option is implemented in all HR Works and HR Works plus reports.
+Logo option is implemented in all HROn and HROn plus reports.

 # Self Service